buragc/elephantCopyWeb/README.md

 I will be adding the following features:
 - Customize keyboard navigation shortcuts
-- Dark theme support
+- Enable dark theme support
-- Export of text to CSV
+- Migrate to SQLite
-- Migration to SQLite
+- Add ability to export of text to CSV